AgnostiqHQ/covalent/doc/source/getting_started/first_experiment/index.rst

       result = ct.get_result(dispatch_id)
       print(result)

+    See :doc:`../../api/executors/local` for a description of the executor object assigned to each of the electrons.
+For demonstration purposes, this example assigns the same simple executor to each electron (``LocalExecutor`` just runs the electron on the local host, relying on default process management).
+However, much of the power of Covalent comes from the ability to assign each electron a different executor, running different tasks on an arbitrary combination of different task managers on remote hosts, including AWS, Slurm, and many others.
+See :doc:`../../api/executors/index` for a list.

     See :doc:`../../api/results` for a description of the result object returned by Covalent.

 Viewing the Workflow
 ####################